-According to the Training Magazine 2012 Training Industry Survey, the total size of the U.S. training industry is estimated to be \$55.8 billion, which is a seven percent decline from the prior year.
-One of our competitive advantages in this highly fragmented industry stems from our fully integrated training curriculums, measurement methodologies, and implementation tools to help organizations and individuals measurably improve their effectiveness.
-This advantage allows us to deliver not only training to both corporations and individuals, but also to implement the training through the use of powerful behavior changing tools with the capability to then measure the impact of the delivered training and tools
+According to the Training magazine 2013 Training Industry Survey, the total size of the U.S. training industry is estimated to be \$55.4 billion, which is a one percent decline from the prior year.
+One of our competitive advantages in this highly fragmented industry stems from our fully integrated principle-centered training curriculums, measurement methodologies, and implementation tools to help organizations and individuals measurably improve their effectiveness.
+This advantage allows us to deliver not only training to both corporations and individuals, but also to implement the training through the use of powerful behavior-changing tools with the capability to then measure the impact of the delivered content and solutions.

-Over our history, we have provided products and services to 97 of the Fortune 100 companies and more than 75 percent of the Fortune 500 companies.
-We also provide products and services to a number of U.S. and foreign governmental agencies, as well as numerous educational institutions.
+Over our history, we have provided content, services, and products to 97 of the Fortune 100 companies and more than 75 percent of the Fortune 500 companies.
+We also provide content and services to a number of U.S. and foreign governmental agencies, as well as numerous educational institutions.
 In addition, we provide training curricula, measurement services and implementation tools internationally, either through directly operated offices, or through independent licensed providers.

-SEGMENT INFORMATION
+ENTERPRISE INFORMATION

-Our sales are primarily comprised of training and consulting sales and related products.
+Our sales are primarily comprised of training and content sales and related products.
 Based on the consistent nature of our services and products and the types of customers for these services, we function as a single operating segment.
 However, to improve comparability with previous periods, operating information for our U.S./Canada, international, and corporate services operations is presented below.
 Our U.S./Canada operations are responsible for the sale and delivery of our training and consulting services in the United States and Canada.
 Our international sales group includes the financial results of our foreign offices and royalty revenues from licensees.
 Our corporate services information includes leasing income and certain corporate operating expenses (in thousands).

-Percent Percent

-change change

-YEAR ENDED from prior from prior
+YEAR ENDED Percent Percent

-AUGUST 31, 2012 year 2011 year 2010
+AUGUST 31, 2013 change 2012 change 2011

-U.S./Canada \$125,183 6 \$118,420 20 \$ 98,344
+U.S./Canada \$142,616 14 \$125,183 6 \$ 118,420

-International 42,052 5 40,011 13 35,309
+International 44,154 5 42,052 5 40,011

-Total 167,235 6 158,431 19 133,653
+Total 186,770 12 167,235 6 158,431

-Corporate services 3,221 36 2,373 (26) 3,221
+Corporate services 4,154 29 3,221 36 2,373

-Consolidated \$170,456 6 \$160,804 17 \$136,874
+Consolidated \$190,924 12 \$170,456 6 \$160,804

-Additional financial information related to our operating segments, as well as geographical information can be found in the notes to our consolidated financial statements (Note 17).
+Additional enterprise financial information, including geographical information, can be found in the notes to our consolidated financial statements (Note 17).